How Is The Use Of Symbols Related To Culture

 Adaptation to New Contexts

 Symbols often adapt to new contexts and acquire new meanings.
-For example, the rainbow flag, originally a symbol of peace and harmony, has become associated with the LGBTQ+ rights movement and now symbolizes diversity, inclusion, and pride.
+To give you an idea, the rainbow flag, originally a symbol of peace and harmony, has become associated with the LGBTQ+ rights movement and now symbolizes diversity, inclusion, and pride.

 Technological advancements can also lead to the emergence of new symbols.
 Emojis, for example, have become a widely used form of symbolic communication in the digital age, allowing individuals to express emotions and ideas in a concise and visually appealing way.